sahirbhatnagar/cbpaper/README.md

 Please cite this compendium as:

 > Authors, (2020). *Compendium of R code and data for Title of your
 > paper goes here*.
-Accessed 29 Jan 2020.
+Accessed 04 Feb 2020.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to download or install